ahmad24shargh/lpusign/README.md

 As Android root managers (Magisk, KernelSU, APatch, and their forks) does not verify the integrity of Magisk Modules or Kernel Patch Modules, this project is here to solve the problem without introducing any breaking changes.
-`zakosign` provides a complete solution for signing both PK (aka ZIP) and ELF files.
+`lpusign` provides a complete solution for signing both PK (aka ZIP) and ELF files.

 It is important to verify before installation but not after installation because with root privileges you can basically bypass all signature verification in your system.